TheScoot/Google-Photo-Deduper/README.md

 https://developers.google.com/drive/v3/web/quickstart/python
 Save file as 'client_secret.json' in same directory as photodeduper.py

+If you do not have httplib2 installed then use: pip install httplib2

+To get the Google API client use: pip install --upgrade google-api-python-client

+If the Package six is giving you an exception, install the latest version by doing: sudo pip install --ignore-installed six

 The reason I wrote this, is the iOS Google Photos App keeps creating duplicate photos if I edit any of them with the iOS Photos app since the checksum will no longer be the same and it thinks it is a new photo.